VaporSpace2/more-engines-spaceflight-simulator-mod/README.md

 hydrazine RCS - a normal RCS block that runs off of monopropellant AKA hydrazine, has more power than normal rcs

-hydrazine fuel tank - holds some hydrazine (i cant get the fuel to display in tons, only mass_units which is the same thing as normal tons)
+hydrazine fuel tank - holds some hydrazine

-hydrogen fuel tank - holds some hydrogen (i cant get the fuel to display in tons, only mass_units which is the same thing as normal tons)
+hydrogen fuel tank - holds some hydrogen

+BARGO capsule - capsule is to be larger than a normal capsule and has built in docking port and rotating hatch (do not dock bargo capsules to each other)

+methalox fuel tank - holds some methalox

 # PLANNED FEATURES IN ORDER

-BARGO capsule - holds 1 or 2 tons of hydrazine and has bargo engines mounted on the sides that use hydrazine, capsule is to be larger than a normal capsule

 special landing legs - literally just landing legs, maybe new shepard style